kevin-klein/autarch-figures/README.md

 ### Figure 5

-When compared to the earlier figures, specific steps are required here.
-The reproduction of Figure 5 is self-contained and does not require AutArch to be running.
-The data used for the reproduction is supplied in reproduce_figures/figure_5/graves.json.
+The reproduction of figure 5 does not require AutArch to be running.

-That is, the figure is to be reproduced using MATLAB version R2024b and PAST version 4.17.
+Use Powershell or such to run this:

-The following steps are required.
+`$ cd figure_5`

-In MATLAB:
+`$ docker compose up`

-- Set the working directory to the folder figure_5.
+The output will appear in figure_5/output:

-- Run format_data script.
+- Part a and c will be in figure_5/output/figure_5.pdf

-- Copy the output of the variable 'RAWpast' into PAST.
+- Part b will be created as follows:

 In PAST:

-- Paste the output from the variable 'RAWpast' into an empty PAST worksheet.
+- Open figure_5/output/past.csv in Past and select "Only data cells" under "Rows contain" and "Columns contain".
+Select "Comma" under "Separator".

 - Select all data with ctr+a.